In the run up to our Media Democracy Festival

 Education is clearly a subject for another day, so let’s turn to the media – finally!

-To participate in a democracy we need access to useful and relevant information – public interest journalism we call it here at Real Media.
+a democracy we need access to useful and relevant information – public interest journalism we call it here at Real Media.

 For instance it would be useful, when discussing whether to bomb Syria or not, to know that British arms sales to, and military alliances with, Saudi Arabia, UAE, Yemen, Turkey and others have directly supported ISIS.